banlon-jones/oop-school-library/README.md

 `bundle install`
 ### running the program
-- Open `irb` terminal to execute the code
+- In your terminal execute the command `ruby main.rb` to run the application

 ## Authors